Aurora (province): Languages

 The Tagalog and Ilocano languages are spoken by their respective ethnic groups.
-The province primarily speaks a Tagalog dialect that is sometimes locally called Baler Tagalog, with Tayabas Tagalog similarities and the presence of Ilocano loanwords.
-Being a Tagalog-speaking province is the reason for Aurora being a former part of Southern Tagalog, which is more of a cultural-geographical region at present.
-The Tagalog dialect of Aurorans is also known for distinctive expressions like akkaw, which is used to express surprise, wonder, disgust, and objection; it is also akin to the English term Wow!
-Other regional expressions spoken in Aurora are are(h), which is used to express surprise in a negative way, anin which is used to express regret or pity on a situation, and many words also spoken in neighboring Quezon like adyo, meaning "climb" and puropur to pertain to rain with gusty wind.
-Ilocano spoken in Aurora was affected by Tayabas Tagalog accent.
-Most English is spoken in the municipalities of Baler and Maria Aurora.
+The province primarily speaks a Tagalog dialect that is closely related to Tayabas Tagalog of Quezon with some Ilocano influences.
+In Baler, for example, the variety is called Tagalog-Baler (Balereño).
+The Balereño is also known for distinctive expressions like akkaw, used to express surprise, wonder, disgust, and objection; it is also akin to the English term "Wow!"
+Other regional term expressions spoken in Baler are are(h), used to express a negative feeling of surprise; anin, used to express regret or pity for a situation; and many other words are also spoken similarly to neighboring Quezon, like adyo, meaning to climb, and puropur, which pertain to rain with gusty wind.
+Ilocano is mostly spoken in northern areas of the province.